Alice in Wonderland (Disneyland attraction): 1958 version

-Current version
+1984 version

 Guests ride in caterpillar vehicles down the rabbit hole.
 Pieces of furniture, framed art, and vases swirl around as guests "fall" down the tunnel.
 As guests enter past the Doorknob, they see the White Rabbit running off with Alice in pursuit.
 Guests then pass by Tweedle Dee and Tweedle Dum and encounter the White Rabbit, worrying about being late.

 Next, the guests go through the garden of live flowers, who sing "All in the Golden Afternoon".
 Riders then pass the Caterpillar, who blows smoky letters and asks "Who are you?".
-The Tiger Lily replies, thinking that Alice and the riders are weeds and pouts in disgust, while a Dandelion pops up and roars.
+The Tiger Lily replies, thinking that Alice and the guests are weeds and pouts in disgust, while a Dandelion pops up and roars.
 Next, guests enter the Tulgey Wood, where they and Alice meet the Cheshire Cat, as well as a pencil bird, an accordion owl, an eyeglasses bird, a horn-shaped duck with its ducklings, an umbrella bird, a cage bird, and a pair of hammer birds nailing signs to a tree.
 They then go through the hedge maze and past some singing playing-cards who are painting a white rose tree red, splashing nearby bushes with paint.
 The White Rabbit announces the Queen of Hearts (and the King) and she plays croquet, using a flamingo as a club and a hedgehog as a ball.
-The King tells the riders: "Rule 42: The Queen always wins" and the hedgehog ends up rolling into a rose tree.
+The King tells the guests: "Rule 42: The Queen always wins" and the hedgehog ends up rolling into a rose tree.
 The guests then enter the Courtroom and the Queen orders their execution while a brigade of playing-cards leap towards the guests.
 Riders escape by pushing their way through the courtroom doors past two guards poised to attack.

 The vehicles then leave the ride building's second floor and descend down a winding path on a giant vine past the ride queue, before heading to the final scene at the Mad Tea Party.
-After the Mad Hatter and March Hare sing "A Very Merry UnBirthday", Alice proclaims that it's her unbirthday too.
+After the Mad Hatter and March Hare sing "A Very Merry UnBirthday", Alice proclaims that it is her unbirthday too.
 The White Rabbit ducks as a giant unbirthday cake with a dynamite candle explodes and the ride vehicles exit to the unload area.